Nystik-gh/Novel-AI-Enhancements/README.md

 ## Feedback

 Feedback and bug reports are welcome.
-Please open an issue on Gitlab.
+Please open an issue on Github.

 ## License